bruhtus/bruhtus.github.io/content/posts/split-up-vimrc.md

 ## Skip-able Part

 When i look at my vimrc (vimrc is a vim config file for those who don't know), i always feel confused where should i add new configuration for new plugin.
-I want to organize my vimrc so that it makes me easier to maintain and adding stuff, and that's where the problem comes in.
+I want to organize my vimrc so that it is easier to maintain and adding stuff, and that's where the problem comes in.

-Overtime, when you're keep adding configuration to vim, slowly your vimrc gonna become a huge mess and at some point it gonna feels cumbersome to access your vimrc.
+Overtime, when you keep adding configuration to vim, slowly your vimrc gonna become a huge mess and at some point it gonna feels cumbersome to access your vimrc.
 And that's why i thought "can i split up my vimrc so that i don't feel overwhelm every time i want to add new configuration or mapping to vim?" and it turns out i can.

 ## Upside and Downside